skybet/skybet.github.io/_posts/2017-11-14-european-women-in-tech.md

 image:      european-wit/european-wit-conference-hall.jpg
 ---

-As Sky Betting and Gaming has started its journey, leveraging Diversity & Inclusion, it’s been great to see the energy from people around the business.
+As Sky Betting and Gaming has started its journey leveraging Diversity & Inclusion, it’s been great to see the energy from people around the business.
 Last week, I attended the European Women in Tech Conference to learn from some of the biggest tech businesses in the world.
 Here are my Top 10 Messages:

 1.	**IBM-** soon we will be able to monitor our mental health on smart watches.